Unifi Hotspot

 Google Sheet Setup

-2. Add headings for the data you want to see in the sheet such as name, email etc. These headings must match the name attribute of the inputs in the html form that the users are submitting when they conncect to the hotspot.
+2. Add headings for the data you want to see in the sheet, such as name, email, etc. These headings must match the name attribute of the inputs in the HTML form that users submit when they connect to the hotspot.

 Bind Mounts